-I work as a science teacher at Kelvin Hall, a secondary school in Hull.
-I also have a specialism in SEN. I recently completed my OCR Level 5 course in becoming a specialist teacher for students with dyslexia, and was introduced to Clicker by one of my course mentors.
+I work as a science teacher at Kelvin Hall, a secondary school in Hull, England.
+I also have a specialization in Special Educational Needs.
+I recently completed a course in becoming a specialist teacher for students with dyslexia, and was introduced to Clicker by one of my course mentors.
 I felt it had real potential for helping students with special needs to access the science curriculum more effectively.

-I trialled a couple of the Clicker Apps on my staff iPad and really liked them.
-We use a combination of laptops and iPads in school, so we decided to also buy some Clicker licenses for five of the computers to ensure that students could access Clicker support on either device.
+I trialed a couple of the Clicker Apps on my staff iPad® and really liked them.
+We use a combination of laptops and iPads in the school, so we decided to also buy Clicker licenses for five computers to ensure that students could access Clicker support on either device.

-The outcomes have been very positive – all of the children have demonstrated significantly improved literacy skills, and overall attainment has improved by at least a couple of sub-levels per child.
-Their work is much easier to read and they are able to get their ideas down much more quickly, and achieve a lot more within the timeframe of a lesson.
-What’s really important is that with the help of Clicker, they are encouraged to use that key subject-specific vocabulary in context and produce more detailed explanations.
+The outcomes have been very positive – all of the children have demonstrated significantly improved literacy skills.
+Their work is much easier to read and they are able to get their ideas down much more quickly, and achieve a lot more within the time frame of a lesson.
+What’s really important is that with the help of Clicker, they are encouraged to use that key subject-specific vocabulary in context, and produce more detailed explanations.

 The ability to be able to quickly make differentiated resources that are subject-specific is a huge benefit.
-For example, I work with a student in Year 7 who has severe learning difficulties and is also learning English as an additional language - he has various learning barriers to overcome.
-His target was to be at level 2A by the end of this academic year.
-It’s very difficult to find appropriate science resources for the KS3 curriculum that are aimed at students working at less than a level 3 or 4…with Clicker, I can make them myself.
+For example, I work with a student in 6th grade who has severe learning difficulties and is also learning English as an additional language - he has various learning barriers to overcome.
+It’s very difficult to find appropriate science resources for this student…with Clicker, I can make them myself.

-He is now able to really engage with the curriculum, extract the relevant information from the books and demonstrate his understanding via his answers.
-I have a much better gauge of where he is at now, and am pleased to say that he is already exceeding his target and working at level 3A.
+He is now able to really engage with the curriculum, extract the relevant information from the books, and demonstrate his understanding via his answers.
+I have a much better gauge of where he is at now, and am pleased to say that he is already exceeding his target.

 In the future, my plan is to work towards getting Clicker installed across the whole site on all of our devices so that more students can benefit from it.
-Other teachers have already started thinking about how they could make use of it in their lessons; for example, our MFL Coordinator is really interested in the way it can be used as a language learning tool with the different MFL speech engines.
+Other teachers have already started thinking about how they could make use of it in their lessons; for example, our Foreign Languages Director is really interested in the way it can be used as a language learning tool with different speech engines.